nugmanoff/supertokens-ios/docs/usage/manual-refresh.md

 sidebar_label: Manual Refresh
 ---

-## Call the attemptRefreshingSession method: [API Reference](../api-reference/api-reference#supertokensurlsessionattemptrefreshingsessioncompletionhandler-escaping-bool-error-void)
+## Call the SuperTokensURLSession.attemptRefreshingSession method: [API Reference](../api-reference/api-reference#supertokensurlsessionattemptrefreshingsessioncompletionhandler-escaping-bool-error-void)

 - This is required if you need to manually call the refresh token endpoint
 - This will call the refresh token endpoint and handle all the token changes